javers/javers.github.io/documentation/configuration/index.md

 ### Value Object
 JaVers [`ValueObject`]({{ site.javadoc_url }}index.html?org/javers/core/metamodel/type/ValueObjectType.html)
 is similar to DDD ValueObject and JPA Embeddable.
-It's a complex value holder with a list of mutable properties but without a unique identifier.
+It’s a complex value holder with a list of mutable properties but without a unique identifier.
-It can't be dereferenced.
+It can’t be dereferenced.

-The ValueObject instance has a 'best effort' global identifier called [`ValueObjectId`]({{ site.javadoc_url }}index.html?org/javers/core/metamodel/object/ValueObjectId.html).
+The ValueObject instance has a ‘best effort’ global identifier called [`ValueObjectId`]({{ site.javadoc_url }}index.html?org/javers/core/metamodel/object/ValueObjectId.html).
 It consists of a class name and a path in the object graph.

 **Comparing strategy** for the ValueObject state is property-by-property.

-In a strict DDD approach, ValueObject can't exist independently and has to be bound to an Entity instance (as a part of an Aggregate).
+In a strict DDD approach, ValueObject can’t exist independently and has to be bound to an Entity instance (as a part of an Aggregate).
 JaVers is not so radical and supports both embedded and dangling ValueObjects.
 So in JaVers, ValueObject is just an Entity without identity.